CGB145/rustFetch/README.md

-# rustFetch
+# smallFetch

-**rustFetch** is a small, personal project created to learn and experiment with Rust.
+**smallFetch** is a small, personal project created to learn and experiment with Rust.
 It's inspired by `neofetch` and displays basic system information in the terminal, but the main goal is to explore Rust programming concepts in a fun way.

 ---